lostineverland/exploring-spark/README.md

 Due to some issues with namespace or perhaps sessions, the scripts need to be executed manually from a pyspark terminal.

 Still missing is the initialization of the report table, which establishes the combination of domain_name and usr as the primary key.
 I would opt for a key-value store instead.
+Some iterations are still needed to verify if values are indeed being replaced.

 ## Some Thoughts